zhijian-yang/SmileGAN/README.md

 ```

 ## Example
-We offer a toy dataset in the folder of SmileGAN/dataset.
+We offer a toy dataset in the folder "SmileGAN/dataset".

 **Runing SmileGAN for clustering CN vs Subtype1 vs Subtype2 vs ...**